Read our 2016 Report Card for McNerney.

 H.R.
 2048: Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015

-From Jan 2007 to Sep 2016, McNerney missed 110 of 7,618 roll call votes, which is 1.4%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2007 to Jan 2017, McNerney missed 111 of 7,725 roll call votes, which is 1.4%.
+This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
 ProPublica has tracked 2 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|